 ISP: An ISP is a company that gives you access to the Internet.
-You sign up for an account with an ISP in the same way as you do with a telephone or utilities company.
-ISPs are usually phone companies (for a DSL or fibre optic connection) or TV providers (for a cable or satellite connection).
+You sign up for an account with an ISP just as you do for telephone service or utilities.
+ISPs are usually phone companies (for a DSL or fiber optic connection) or TV providers (for a cable or satellite connection).

-Hardware: For a broadband connection, such as DSL, fibre optic or cable, you'll need a broadband modem.
-This might be included as part of the start-up hardware from your ISP when you sign up for a broadband account, or you might need to rent or purchase a modem separately.
+Hardware: For a broadband connection, such as DSL, fiber optic, or cable, you'll need a broadband modem.
+This might be included as part of the start-up hardware from your ISP when you sign up for a broadband account or you might need to rent or purchase a modem separately.
 If you plan to share Internet access with multiple PCs by using a home network, you'll also need a router.
 (Sometimes a modem and router are combined in one device.)

 After you have an ISP and you've connected your hardware by following the ISP's instructions, you might already be connected to the Internet.
-To find out, open your web browser and try to visit a website.
+To find out, open your web browser and try visiting a website.
 If the website doesn't appear, try this:

-Connect to a network by swiping in from the right edge of the screen, tapping Settings (or if you're using a mouse, pointing to the bottom-right corner of the screen, moving the mouse pointer up, then clicking Settings), then tapping or clicking the network icon ( or ).
-Tap or click the network you want to connect to, then tap or click Connect.
+Connect to a network by swiping in from the right edge of the screen, tapping Settings (or if you're using a mouse, pointing to the lower-right corner of the screen, moving the mouse pointer up, and then clicking Settings), and then tapping or clicking the network icon ( or ).
+Tap or click the network you want to connect to, and then tap or click Connect.

 If you're still having trouble connecting to the Internet, see Why can't I connect to the Internet?.

 With mobile broadband technology (also called wireless wide area network or WWAN technology) you can connect to the Internet when you’re away from a typical wired or wireless network.
 To use mobile broadband, you need hardware (built-in or external) that will work with mobile broadband and a data plan with a mobile broadband provider.